recursivecodes/grabbit/README.md

 ## Features

-- **Global hotkey capture** — press the shortcut from any app to start a region screenshot
+- **Global hotkey capture** — press the shortcut (default ⌥⇧P) from any app to start a region screenshot
+- **Quick Capture** — a second hotkey (default ⌥P) captures a region and copies it straight to the clipboard without opening the editor; sends a system notification on copy
 - **Region selection** — drag to select any area of the screen on a full-screen overlay
+- **File menu** — Open… (⌘O), New from Clipboard (⌘N), Close Image (⌘W), Save (⌘S), and Save As… (⌘⇧S); supports PNG, JPEG, TIFF, BMP, GIF, HEIC, and WebP
 - **Annotation tools**
-  - Arrows — draw, move, resize the tail, delete
+  - Arrows — click-drag to draw; drag the tail handle to reposition; drag the body to move
-  - Text — click to place, double-click to edit inline, configurable font/size/color/outline
+  - Text — click to place, double-click to edit inline; configurable font, size, color, and outline
   - Shapes — rectangle, circle, rounded rectangle with configurable border and fill
+  - Blur / Pixelate — draw a rectangle to obscure any region; choose Gaussian Blur or Pixelate style; intensity slider 1–100
+  - Highlight — draw a semi-transparent color band over any region; configurable color and opacity
+- **Layer arrangement** — right-click any annotation to Bring to Front, Bring Forward, Send Backward, or Send to Back; z-order is respected in both the preview and the exported image
+- **Clicking to select** — click any annotation in no-tool mode to automatically activate the correct tool and select that annotation
 - **Image effects** — optional border and drop shadow (offset, blur, opacity)
 - **Zoom** — 0.1× to 8× magnification with +/− buttons or pinch gesture
-- **Export** — Save As PNG/JPEG/TIFF via the title bar button, or copy to clipboard
+- **Export** — Save As PNG/JPEG/TIFF, or copy to clipboard (⌘C)
-- **Persistent preferences** — all tool settings and the hotkey are saved across launches
+- **Persistent preferences** — all tool settings and hotkeys are saved across launches
-- **Configurable shortcut** — change the hotkey from the Settings dialog; the menu bar item always reflects the current shortcut
+- **Two configurable shortcuts** — change the capture hotkey and the quick-capture hotkey independently in Settings

 ---